ASHYZ/Cryptonite/README.md

 vii) File Types (FORENSICS)

- The file which was provided was a shell archive file so to extract the files from this file I copied everything from to  '#!/bin/sh' to the last in a new file and saved it as extracted.sh file .
+ The file which was provided was a shell archive file so to extract the files from this file I copied everything from   '#!/bin/sh' to the last in a new file and saved it as extracted.sh file .

  Then opened the new flag file which gave me:-